How To Use Hemp Seed Oil For Cooking?

 Medically Reviewed by Dr. Varuni AgarwalDr.
 Varuni Agarwal is an esteemed Ayurvedic physician specializing in diagnosing diseases through Ayurvedic dosha imbalances and providing personalized treatments.
 She focuses on ahara (diet) and vihara (lifestyle) to manage and heal various ailments.

 Hold on!
-Cannabis Sativa might raise some eyebrows, but let’s clear the air.
+Cannabis sativa might raise some eyebrows, but let’s clear the air.
 Hemp, a variety of this plant, is specifically bred only for its fibres that wouldn’t make you high.
-The fibre is being extensively used for medicinal and industrial purposes, however, industrial applications aside, the real deal is the hemp seeds.
-Not only are these seeds packed with nutrients, but hemp seed oil, boasting an even healthier profile than olive oil, can be seamlessly integrated into your cooking routine as well.
+The fibre is being extensively used for medicinal and industrial purposes; however, industrial applications aside, the real deal is the hemp seeds.
+Although these seeds are nutrient-dense, hemp seed oil can be easily incorporated into your cooking routine because it has an even healthier profile than olive oil.
 How?
 Let’s find out!

 Table of Contents